GeovaneJefferson/timemachine/README.md

 On headless boots (no graphical session) only the systemd unit is relevant; the autostart entry is ignored.

+### Updates

+Update checks are automatic on every launch; the application queries the backend and shows a toast notification when a new version is detected.
+You can click that notification to open the dedicated update window (or navigate to it via the sidebar) which provides release notes and a manual "Update Now" button.
+Only the settings and about‑page controls for initiating update checks have been stripped.

 ### Running for Development

 If you want to run the application in a development environment: